 Auto LSD is short for Automatic Limited-Slip Differential, which is a Toyota traction control system that automatically controls the engine output and applies braking when it detects that one of the rear wheels is losing grip and is starting to spin.
 The system only operates in two-wheel drive and it does not work when four-wheel drive is engaged.

 Is Auto LSD a fancy limited-slip differential?

 No, Auto LSD is a feature on Toyota vehicles that have an open rear differential that imitates a limited-slip differential when engaged in certain situations.
 A regular limited-slip differential is a mechanical device that cannot be turned on and off, whereas Auto LSD is only supposed to be used in extreme conditions.

 While a mechanical limited-slip differential is available and working all the time to distribute power efficiently to the rear wheel that needs it most, Auto LSD needs to be engaged.
-When engaged, Auto LSD will not only redistribute power to the wheel that has most traction in the way a conventional limited-slip differential will do when one wheel is slipping, it will also engage the brake to effectively lock the spinning wheel.
+When engaged, Auto LSD will not only redistribute power to the wheel that has the most traction in the way a conventional limited-slip differential will do when one wheel is slipping, but it will also engage the brake to effectively lock the spinning wheel.

 Effectively, Auto LSD works to combine the benefits of both a limited-slip differential and a locking rear differential on a vehicle that actually has an open rear differential in extreme circumstances.

 Do you have to choose whether to have Auto LSD on or off?

 Auto LSD is always on when a vehicle is in rear-wheel-drive mode, but there is an Auto LSD button for the driver to press that makes it work differently.
 Without the button pressed and therefore without the Auto LSD light showing on the dash, the feature is waiting in the background as long as the vehicle is in rear-drive mode.